Available for new clients

 Start with a content audit if you have existing content

+Before creating anything new, understand what you already have.
 Sort your content into three buckets:

 Improving existing content almost always delivers faster results than creating new content.
 Start there.